A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices: Analysis of the models

 For a single qubit, we find almost perfect agreement between THLE and the modified QCA from its inception, apart from small deviations due to truncation error.
 Quite remarkably, we find that the modified equations work well even for longer chains.
 The advantage of using quasi-classical equations lies in its simplicity and computational efficiency, which enables us to study the transmission for much longer system sizes which are computationally more challenging.

 The correction for the on-site interaction can also be carried out for the more realistic side-coupled system.
 Again, for the side-coupled system, we try to replicate the THLE results using the QCA and obtain a similar expression for $U_{\rm eff}$ (see Appendix~\ref{SideUeffDerivation} for details).
-For a single qubit-resonator pair, the complex on-site interaction also nicely captures the inelastic scattering of the incident photons and related photon loss.
+For a single qubit-resonator pair, the complex on-site interaction also nicely captures the inelastic scattering of the photons and related reduction in transmission.

 As $U_{\rm eff}$ was calculated using the single site case for both the media, it does not depend on $J_x$.
-Nevertheless, we find a good agreement between the THLE and corrected QCA for greater system sizes as long as relatively low values of $J_x~(<\Gamma_L=\Gamma_R)$ are used.
+Nevertheless, we find a good agreement between the THLE and modified QCA for greater system sizes as long as relatively low values of $J_x~(<\Gamma_L=\Gamma_R)$ are used.
 However, an increase in $J_x$ causes disagreements between the THLE and modified QCA.
 Albeit, the corrected QCA gives quite useful results for a good range of parameters in both the media.

 For the direct-coupled qubit array, within the limited system sizes that we could explore using the THLE analysis, we find very little system size dependence of the resonant transmission.
-This suggests that the inelastic scattering and photon loss caused by on-site interactions seem to be dominated at the two ends.
+This suggests that the inelastic scattering of the photons and photon transmission reduction caused by on-site interactions seem to be dominated at the two ends.
 This is also consistent with earlier studies on two level atoms in absence of nearest neighbor interactions~\cite{Manasi2018}.
-However, we end up causing too much of inelastic scattering and photon loss using a homogeneous complex on-site interaction everywhere in the modified QCA.
+However, we end up causing too much of inelastic scattering of the photons and transmission reduction using a homogeneous complex on-site interaction everywhere in the modified QCA.
 In fact, the resonant transmission for a homogeneous complex on-site interaction decreases with increasing system size and eventually falls to zero.
 This mismatch can be surmounted by applying complex on-site interaction only at the two ends of the medium while using its real part in the bulk of the chain.
 With this fix, we obtain system size independent transmission upto a chain of 300 qubits.